-Prohibition on We can use the same Fire Weather System trigger thresholds for prohibiting fires fires in open air in the open air under section 52 as we do for changing to a prohibited fire season (section 52) but use section 52 when the fire risk conditions are not expected to last long enough to justify changing to a prohibited fire season.
-Other local thresholds have not been set.
-Prohibitions or Localised trigger thresholds for applying section 52 to activities have not yet been restrictions on developed.
-However, there are some local mitigations used to reduce the need to activities implement it. (section 52) Forestry operations Fire and Emergency work closely with forest companies and their contractors to keep them informed of the fire danger rating so they can make an informed decision on forestry activities during high fire danger.
+We can use the same Fire Weather System trigger thresholds for prohibiting fires in the open air under section 52 as we do for changing to a prohibited fire season but use section 52 when the fire risk conditions are not expected to last long enough to justify changing to a prohibited fire season.

+Localised trigger thresholds for applying section 52 to activities have not yet been developed.
+However, there are some local mitigations used to reduce the need to implement it.

+Fire and Emergency work closely with forest companies and their contractors to keep them informed of the fire danger rating so they can make an informed decision on forestry activities during high fire danger.

 Fire and Emergency has forestry services agreements with the following major stakeholders.
 These agreements contain information about the forest land, firefighting resources, and other essential operational details.

-Wenita Forest Products City Forest Ltd Port Blakely Ltd Ernslaw One Ltd Calder Stewart Ltd. Forest fire risk management guidelines contain advice on mitigating the risks.
-Roadside mowing Fire and Emergency will work with local councils and their contractors to keep them informed of any fire danger and spike days across the Otago District, so they can make an informed decision not to carry out roadside mowing during heightened fire danger. www.checkitsalright.nz/reduce-your-risk/mowers-chainsaws Powerline auto-reclosures Fire and Emergency will work with power companies and their contractors to keep them informed of any fire danger and spike days across the Otago District so they can make an informed decision not to automatically re-energise their lines if a fault occurs.
-Representative We use Remote Automated Weather Stations (RAWS) to determine whether we remote automated have reached the trigger thresholds and take an average across the relevant zone. weather stations Clutha Zone
+- Wenita Forest Products

+- City Forest Ltd

+- Port Blakely Ltd

+- Ernslaw One Ltd

+- Calder Stewart Ltd.

+Forest fire risk management guidelines contain advice on mitigating the risks.

+Fire and Emergency will work with local councils and their contractors to keep them informed of any fire danger and spike days across the Otago District, so they can make an informed decision not to carry out roadside mowing during heightened fire danger.

+Fire and Emergency will work with power companies and their contractors to keep them informed of any fire danger and spike days across the Otago District so they can make an informed decision not to automatically re-energise their lines if a fault occurs.

-0.00.00
+We use Remote Automated Weather Stations (RAWS) to determine whether we have reached the trigger thresholds and take an average across the relevant zone.

+Clutha Zone

 Tokomairiro Mouth Tapanui

 Glendhu Waipahi

 Slopedown Balclutha - Telford